Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Simulations and Methods

 \subsection{Simulations}

 For the analysis in this paper we use the FOGGIE (Figuring Out Gas \& Galaxies In Enzo) simulations.
 FOGGIE uses the Enzo Adaptive Mesh Refinement (AMR) code \citep{Bryan2014,BrummelSmith2019} which enables customized placement of high-resolution grids according to an adaptive, multi-criteria refinement scheme.
 These refinement schemes are designed to optimize the simulations for resolving the circumgalactic medium (CGM) at levels not usually achieved in cosmological simulations.
 In this study, we analyze all six FOGGIE halos at $z = 0.5$.
 These halos were originally selected to be Milky Way–mass halos at $z = 0$, and they undergo no major mergers after $z = 2$ \citep[see][]{Wright2024}\footnote{One exception: Squall has a 2:1 merger at $z = 0.7$.}.
 Because the growth of the FOGGIE halo is dominated by minor mergers over most of cosmic time, their total mass evolves slowly, and they already reside in the Milky Way mass range at $z = 0.5$.

-We base our analysis at $z = 0.5$ because the CGM in FOGGIE is more structured and dynamic at intermediate redshifts than at $z = 0$, where star formation and CGM small-scale structure are less prominent.
-Selecting halos at $z = 0.5$ ensures a snapshot of a wider range of CGM morphologies is still present, enhancing the diversity of physical conditions probed.
-We assume that the variety of structures captured at this redshift is representative of those seen in the low-redshift universe.
+We base our analysis at $z = 0.5$ because, within the FOGGIE simulations, the CGM of these halos exhibits a broader range of spatial and kinematic substructure at intermediate redshifts than in their $z = 0$ snapshots.
+In FOGGIE, the CGM of these halos at $z = 0$ shows less pronounced small-scale CGM structure compared to earlier epochs \citep{Augustin2021,Lochhaas2025,Ticoras2026}.
+Selecting halos at $z = 0.5$ therefore ensures that a wider range of CGM morphologies is present, enhancing the diversity of physical conditions probed.
+Our goal is not to model the CGM of Milky Way–mass galaxies at all redshifts directly, nor to predict the detailed redshift evolution of CGM emission properties.
+Rather, we use this intermediate-redshift snapshot as a testbed for assessing the instrumental requirements needed to detect and interpret multiphase CGM emission.